Ask AI

 Screening and diagnosis

-Clinical presentation: as per AASLD 2020 guidelines, Suspect the diagnosis of AIH in all patients presenting with acute or chronic liver disease, including patients with asymptomatic liver test abnormalities, ALF, and autoantibody-negative hepatitis.
+Clinical presentation: as per AASLD 2020 guidelines, suspect the diagnosis of AIH in all patients presenting with acute or chronic liver disease, including patients with asymptomatic liver test abnormalities, ALF, and autoantibody-negative hepatitis.

 E